WHAT EXACTLY IS HOMESCHOOLING?

 You’ve probably never thought about it before, but you already have an educational philosophy.
 Over the course of your life, you’ve come to believe that education should look a certain way and follow a certain path.
 Until you sit and think about it, however, you may not truly know what your educational philosophy is – and once you’ve done that, you might find that it doesn’t actually work with the life or education you want for your children.

 But then, somewhere along the way, the wheels came off the wagon.
 Their child had a learning disability that the school couldn’t or wouldn’t work with.
 Or a bullying situation made the school environment unsafe for their child.
 Or a chronic illness made it impossible for their child to attend school.
+Or they realized their family was moving in a million different directions and never got to spend any time together.

 And so, their educational philosophy changed.